 - I used tuna in olive oil.
 You can use any kind of tuna (in brine or normal oil) as you will be draining the liquid.

 - Either canned or frozen sweetcorn can be used.
 Feel free to use as much as you like.

 - If you have a large baking sheet/tray, you might be able to fit both pizzas on one.

 - The longer you keep your pizza in the oven the crispier the edges will get.
-However, if left in too long, you might end up with a dried out pizza.
+However, if left in too long, you might end up with a dried-out pizza.
 For that reason, always check the bottom first.
 If you see nice brown spots, you can take it out.
-Sometimes, the edges might still be quite pale, but pizza is ready.
+Sometimes, the edges might still be quite pale, but the pizza is ready.

-- For more tips and FAQ’s I recommend reading the post above this recipe card.
-It also includes links to recipe for pizza dough and pizza sauce.
+- For more tips and FAQs, I recommend reading the post above this recipe card.
+It also includes links to recipes for pizza dough and pizza sauce.